Jeremy Skibicki charged with 4 counts of first-degree murder of Indigenous women in Winnipeg

 Winnipeg police are asking the public to help them identify the owner of a jacket like this.
 Photo: Supplied

-A Winnipeg man is a suspect in the suspected homicides of four Indigenous women.
+A Winnipeg man is a suspect in the slayings of four Indigenous women.

-Winnipeg police Chief Danny Smyth announced Thursday the service has charged Jeremy Anthony Michael Skibicki, 35, with four counts of first-degree murder.
+Winnipeg police Chief Danny Smyth announced Thursday his officers have charged Jeremy Anthony Michael Skibicki with four counts of first-degree murder.

-Skibicki, 35, was initially charged in May with one count of first-degree murder in connection with the death of Rebecca Contois, 24, of O-Chi-Chak-Ko-Sipi (Crane River) First Nation, about a 3 1/2 hour drive northwest of Winnipeg.
+Skibicki, 35, was arrested on May 17, 2022 and charged with one count of first-degree murder in connection with the death of Rebecca Contois, 24, of O-Chi-Chak-Ko-Sipi (Crane River) First Nation, located about 3 1/2 hours northwest of Winnipeg.

-Smyth told a news conference that Skibicki is now facing three additional counts of first-degree murder in connection with the killings of Morgan Harris, 39, Marcedes Myran, 26, – both of Long Plain First Nation west of Winnipeg – and a fourth unidentified female victim.
+Smyth told a news conference Skibicki now faces three additional counts of first-degree murder in connection with the killings of Morgan Harris, 39, and Marcedes Myran, 26, – who are both from Long Plain First Nation west of Winnipeg – and a fourth unidentified female victim.

 None of the charges against Skibicki have been tested in court.

 “The big takeaway is to get this information out to the public about that jacket,” said Major Crimes Insp.
-Shawn Pike at the news conference.
+Shawn Pike.
 “We’ll take information with regards to it.”

-Pike said the alleged homicides were the subject of “an extensive investigation.”
-He said women in Winnipeg had nothing to fear because the suspect, Skibicki, was in custody.
+Pike said the crimes were the subject of “extensive investigation.”
+He noted women in Winnipeg had nothing to fear because the suspect was in custody.

 “We have no information to suggest there will be anyone else involved,” Pike told reporters.